Victor D'Amico: Early life and education

-While studying at Teachers’ College, D’Amico was hired as art teacher and Head of the Art Department of the Fieldston Schools, Riverdale, NYC from 1926 to 1948.
-While working at Fieldston, D’Amico joined MoMA part-time as director of the Educational Project in 1937.
+Career

 In 1948 D’Amico started working full-time at MoMA as Director of the Education Department and remained in the post until he retired in 1969.
 At MoMA, D’Amico created and directed the Young People's Gallery, the Children's Art Carnival (in New York, Italy, Spain, Belgium, India and Harlem), the Committee on Art Education, the Veterans Art Center, The People's Art Center and the Napeague Institute of Art best known as the Art Barge.
 D’Amico also produced Through the Enchanted Gate, a NBC television program presented in 1952 and 1953.

 D’Amico's most significant writings include Theatre Arts, Visual Arts in General Education, Creative Teaching in Art, How to Make Pottery and Ceramic Sculpture, How to Make Modern Jewelry, How to Make Objects of Wood, Art for the Family, Experiments in Creative Art Teaching, Found Objects, Collage Kit, and The Art of Assemblage.
 D’Amico authored many research papers published in different journals and lectured widely in the US and abroad.

 Following D'Amico's retirement from MoMA, he taught classes for New York City Grade Teachers and created Parent/Child programs at the Metropolitan Museum of Art in NYC and remained as Director of the Napeague Institute of Art, later renamed the Victor D’Amico Institute of Art, a non-profit art education organization on eastern Long Island.

 D'Amico was granted the Medal of Honor by The National Gallery of Art, Washington, D. C. for Outstanding Service in the Field of Art Education on March 17, 1966.
 He received the Honorary Degree of Doctor of Fine Arts by the Philadelphia Museum College of Art on June 8, 1964, and received a Citation of Merit by the State University of New York at Buffalo, April 13, 1964.

 Victor D’Amico combined his museum and school work with university and college teaching.
 He taught art education at Teachers College, Columbia University (1932, 1934–1942), Black Mountain College (1944), the New York University (1965–1972) and Southampton College (1969).

+Personal life and death

 While teaching art education at Teachers College Columbia University in the 1930s, D’Amico met Mabel Birckhead, a student and an artist/teacher.
 In 1945 they got married.
 Victor and Mabel D’Amico lived in the house they built in Lazy Point, Amagansett.

 Victor D’Amico died on April 1, 1987, in Amagansett, New York, at the age of 83.